frankwswang/VQE4NPP.jl/README.md

 Generating a random number set that has an equi-partition solution.

 ### VQEtrain
 Training the VQE to decrease the energy of a Hailtonian corresponding to the target number set.
-An auto-train with user-defined thresholds is available.
+An auto-training option with multiple adjustable thresholds is available.

 ## Setup Guide
 ### Julia Environment